 - Guest network: Keep guest access separate from corporate access.

-- IT workstations: Give IT their own internet circuit for testing and non-administrative work.
+- IT workstations: Give IT their own network segments for testing and management functions.

-- VoIP/communications: This network will become a more common attack plane as communications move toward more APIs and SaaS platforms.
+- VoIP/communications: This network will become a common attack plane as communications move away from traditional platforms.

-- Traditional physical security: Cameras, ID card scanners and other physical devices should run on an independent network.
+- Traditional physical security: Cameras, ID card scanners and other physical devices should run on an independent or firewalled network.

-- Industrial control systems: In addition to segmentation, HVAC (for example) should have two-factor authentication.
+- Industrial control systems: In addition to segmentation, remote access by vendors should use VPNs and have MFA.

 - Audit your existing network architecture and use the list on this page to figure out your network segmentation priorities.